george-hawkins/breadboard-vtx-control/README.md

 **Important:** always connect the aerial of a VTX before you power it up - if you don't the VTX will quickly overheat and power itself off (if you're lucky) or burn itself out.

-I connected the red and black voltage-in wires to power provided via a 12V adapter.
+I connected the red and black _voltage-in_ wires to power provided via a 12V adapter.
 I also connected the FPV camera to the 12V supply.
 Often, you can power the camera directly off the VTX (see the _5V Cam_ and _GND_ pins in the diagram).
-However, this camera could handle 12V and it wasn't clear to me that the VTX could provide enough current for this particular camera.
+However, this camera could handle 12V and it wasn't clear to me that the VTX could definitely provide enough current for this particular camera.

 Note: the VTX defaulted to outputting at 600mW (blue LED on).
 At this power level the VTX very quickly becomes extremely hot, i.e. hot enough to be painful to touch.
-Switching it down to 25mW brings it within legal limits (and is anyway the nice thing to do in a non-outdoors situation where you don't want to interfere with your neighbors WiFi).
+Switching it down to 25mW brings it within legal limits (and is anyway the nice thing to do in a non-outdoors situation where you don't want to interfere with your neighbor's WiFi).
 At 25mW, it runs substantially cooler.

-I connected the _Video_, _GND_, _5V Cam_ and _SmartAudio_ wires to a small piece of male header and plugged it into the breadboard.
+I connected the _Video_, _GND_, _5V Cam_ and _SmartAudio_ wires to a small piece of male header and plugged that into the breadboard.
 Then, via the breadboard, I connected the video signal from the camera to the _Video_ pin of the VTX.

 Aside: with a proper flight controller, you'd connect the video pin of the camera to the flight controller and then connect the flight controller to the VTX - this would allow the flight controlled to overlay what's called an OSD (on-screen display) onto the video signal.
 However, the Nucleo board has no OSD hardware, so it cannot do this.

 Then (after restoring telemetry to SoftSerial pin PB4) I connected the SmartAudio pin on the VTX to pin PA0 on the Nucleo board, i.e. the UART4 TX pin.
 And I connected the _GND_ pin (beside _5V Cam_) to a ground pin on the Nucleo board - conveniently there's one just above the PA0 pin.

 **Important:** initially, I didn't connect the VTX ground pin to a ground pin on the Nucleo board.
 I didn't think this was necessary - I naively assumed that as the 5V source for the Nucleo board and the 12V power adapter were both ultimately powered off the same A/C source that they would have the same ground.
-This is not the case, relative to the ground of the Nucleo board the voltage seen when connecting the SmartAudio pin the Nucleo board was permanently at around 3.3V (it's not possible for me to tell if it was above 3.3V, just that it was at the max, luckily the pins involved were not damaged) rather than an oscillating signal going between 0 and 3.3V.
+This is not the case - relative to the ground of the Nucleo board the voltage seen when connecting the SmartAudio pin the Nucleo board was permanently at around 3.3V (it's not possible for me to tell if it was above 3.3V, just that it was at the max, luckily the pins involved were not damaged) rather than an oscillating signal going between 0 and 3.3V.
 After a lot of frustration, it simply required connecting the ground pins as described to resolve this issue.

 Then, once things were wired up, I followed Oscar Liang's [guide](https://oscarliang.com/vtx-control/) and set things up in the Configurator: